 By now you have likely heard about all of the potential benefits of CBD (cannabidoil).
 While research is still in the early stages, there is a lot of anecdotal evidence that CBD can help to relieve pain.
 It does this by raising the number of certain neurotransmitters.
 And, despite some misconceptions, CBD does not cause a high like THC does.

-CBD is a versatile pain reliever as it can be found in oils, gummies, baked goods and topicals and I’m reading reports of many people giving it a try in the Facebook forums I am a member of, for example, Tinnitus and TMJ.
+CBD is a versatile pain reliever as it can be found in oils, gummies, baked goods, and topicals and I’m reading reports of many people giving it a try for all sorts of medical issues, from TMJ to menopause symptoms to, of course, anxiety relief.

 White Willow Tea